johnfairh/swift-sass/README.md

 print(results.css)
 ```
-This is a fairly pointless example: although the output is more structured,
+Although the compiler output is more structured, you'd probably be just as well
-you'd probably be just as well off running the compiler directly.
-The reason to
+off running the binary directly.
+The reason to use this package is to provide
-use this package is so you can provide custom implementations of `@use` rules to
+custom implementations of `@use` rules to load content, and custom functions to
-load content, and custom functions to provide application-specific behavior:
+provide application-specific behavior:
 ```swift

 struct ExtrasImporter: Importer {